 When shall we know, dear boys,

-The horrors of that night,
+The horrors of that night

 You gave your souls to God

 For Ireland's right?

 Yes, who shall tell the tale

-Of that grand victory,
+Of that grand victory

 You snatched from hellish hosts

 To make us free?

-Who'll tell us what you said,

-And how you prayed and bore

-The awful pangs that pierced

-Your sad heart's core?
+Who'll tell what you said and how you prayed and bore The awful pangs that pierced Your sad heart's core?

-Did angels weep to see

-The bitter cup of woe,

-Presented to your lips

-By Erin's foe?
+Did angels weep to see The bitter cup of woe Presented to your lips By Erin's foe?

-Did Mary by you stand,
+Did Mary by you stand

-That wicked, dreadful night
+That wicked dreadful night

 And pour into your souls

 Heaven's purest light?

-These queries of our hearts
+Those queries of our hearts

 To God and you are known

-But sure we are, you died
+But sure we are you died

-To save your own.
+To save your own?

-Your names to us, dear boys,

-Are treasured evermore

-A Light, a joy, a flame,

-Within our shore.
+Your names to us ,dear boys, Are treasures evermore, A light, a joy, a flame, Within our shore.